 One thing that confuses a lot of people when they start researching how to teach English in Spain is the program names.
 You’ll see people talking about NALCAP, the British Council, something called ELA, or other assistant programs, and it can feel like everyone is talking about the same thing but with different rules.

-The truth is, they’re actually all connected.
-But they’re not the same program.
+The truth is, they’re actually all connected, but they’re not the same program.

 The Spanish Ministry of Education runs the Language Assistant Program, which is the umbrella program that brings native speakers into Spanish schools to help with language instruction.
 Under that umbrella, different countries participate through their own specific programs, each with its own application process, deadlines, and rules.